Diabetes Herb Bitter Melon

-Better melon or gourd can naturally increase the body’s ability to utilize glucose, so it is best suitable for type 2 diabetes with insulin resistance.
+Bitter melon or gourd juice appear to increase the body’s ability to utilize glucose, so it may be suitable for type 2 diabetes with insulin resistance.

 Bitter melon has been in use in traditional medicine systems for a long time for a variety of ailments, particularly stomach complaints.

 Bitter melon nutritional value: Macronutrients content of bitter melon is Proteins 995mg, Water 94 g, Ash 1.1 g, Fats 170 mg, Carbohydrates 3.6 g, Dietary Fiber 2.8 g.
 Vitamins available in bitter melon are Vitamin A 470 IU, Vitamin C 84 mg, Thiamin 39 mcg, Riboflavin 39 mcg, Niacin 400 mcg, Vitamin B6 43 mcg, Folate 72 mcg, Pantothenic Acid 212 mcg.
 Minerals available in Calcium 19 mg, Iron 430 mcg, Magnesium 17 mg, Phosphorus 31 mg, Potassium 295 mg, Sodium 5 mg, Zinc 800 mcg, Copper 34 mcg, Manganese 89 mcg, Selenium 0.2 mcg.

 100 grams of bitter melon contains 17 Calories.